|

 guitars simply were built not paying attention to these details."

-Once completed, every instrument was checked over by Art Storley, who did the final check on the guitar, as well as the necks, and if
+| | Once completed, every instrument was checked over and had to pass inspection.
+One such person was Art Storley, who would check over the guitar,

-necessary, did minor adjustments.
-Here you can see Art Storley's initials in the 'final test' section of a registration
+as well as the necks looking for any imperfection, and if necessary, did minor adjustments.
+Here you can see Art Storley's initials in the

-card that accompanied this instrument.
+'final test' section of a registration card that accompanied this instrument.

 After this final test, the instrument awaited Dan's personal inspection and final OK before it was shipped to the